-Martin McDonagh is an award-winning, English-born Irish playwright and screenwriter best known for The Leenane Trilogy, The Lieutenant of Inishmore and the Oscar-nominated 2008 film In Bruges.
+Martin McDonagh is an award-winning, English-born Irish playwright, screenwriter and director best known for The Leenane Trilogy, The Lieutenant of Inishmore and the Oscar-nominated 2008 film In Bruges.
 Jumping between both theatre and film frequently, several of his notable works include:

 - The Leenane Trilogy (1996-1997), which consists of The Beauty Queen of Leenane, A Skull in Connemara, and The Lonesome West.
 The first and third earned him Tony Award nominations.